Which place is cheaper, Winston-Salem or Washington?

 The autumn attracts plenty of travelers to both Washington and Winston-Salem.
 The autumn months attract visitors to Washington because of the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 Washington is around the same temperature as Winston-Salem in the autumn.
-The temperature in Washington is usually 60°F (15°C) in October, and Winston-Salem stays around 62°F (17°C).
+The daily temperature in Washington averages around 60°F (15°C) in October, and Winston-Salem fluctuates around 62°F (17°C).

 People are often attracted to the plentiful sunshine in Winston-Salem this time of the year.
 Washington usually receives around the same amount of sunshine as Winston-Salem during autumn.
 Washington gets 197 hours of sunny skies, while Winston-Salem receives 212 hours of full sun in the autumn.